krakend/krakend-documentation/endpoints/_index.md

 ### Endpoint variables

-As you can see in the examples above, endpoints can define variables in its endpoint definition.
+As you can see in the examples above, endpoints can define variables in their endpoint definition.
 To do so, encapsulate the variable name with curly braces, like `{var}`.

 ```json
 {